Brigham Young University: Student housing

+BYU Creamery

-Branches of the BYU Creamery provide basic food and general grocery products for students living in Heritage Halls, Helaman, Wymount, Wyview, and the FLSR.
+Branches of the BYU Creamery provide basic food and general grocery products for students living in Heritage Halls, Helaman, Wymount, Wyview, and the Foreign Language Student Residence.
 Helaman Halls is also served by a central cafeteria called the Cannon Center.
+The Creamery on Ninth East opened in August 2000, replacing Kent's Market, which closed during the 1998–1999 school year.
+BYU's building block system abbreviates the Creamery on Ninth East as CONE.

-The creamery, begun in 1949, has become a BYU tradition and is also frequented by visitors to the university and members of the community.
+The creamery began in 1949 to provide milk for the campus, and soon thereafter it expanded its product line to include ice cream, cheeses, and other University-produced dairy products.
+It has become a BYU tradition and is also frequented by visitors to the university and members of the community.
 It was the first on-campus full-service grocery store in the country.

+According to the BYU Dining Services statistics, more than 191,000 gallons of Creamery ice cream are served each year.
+In 2018, in celebration of being named most "Stone Cold Sober" school for twenty-one straight years by the Princeton Review, BYU Creamery released a new flavor of milk, mint brownie chocolate milk.

 Sustainability

-BYU has designated energy conservation, products and materials, recycling, site planning and building design, student involvement, transportation, water conservation, and zero waste events as top priority categories in which to further its efforts to be an environmentally sustainable campus.
+BYU has designated energy conservation, products and materials, recycling, site planning and building design, student involvement, transportation, water conservation, and zero waste events as top priority categories.
 The university has stated "we have a responsibility to be wise stewards of the earth and its resources."
 BYU is working to increase the energy efficiency of its buildings by installing various speed drives on all pumps and fans, replacing incandescent lighting with fluorescent lighting, retrofitting campus buildings with low-E reflective glass, and upgraded roof insulation to prevent heat loss.
-The student groups BYU Recycles, Eco-Response, and BYU Earth educate students, faculty, staff, and administrators about how the campus can decrease its environmental impact.
 BYU Recycles spearheaded the recent campaign to begin recycling plastics, which the university did after a year of student campaigning.